1. PROJECT OF THE YEAR (JOHN HONDERICH AWARD)

 FORMATS: An entry in this category may use any one of the following journalistic tools, or all journalistic tools, including text, video, audio, photos, graphics, newsletters and social media.

 RESTRICTIONS: Maximum of one submission per entrant.
 Entries should come from publications who are publishing most of or consistently publish work in a language other than French and English.
+Entries in this category may be entered in other categories.

 NOTE TO JUDGES: This category should be judged with all the general criteria for excellence in journalism in mind: subject matter, rigour of reporting, writing style, originality and impact.